gavodachs/docker-dachs/_Data_Persistence.md

 ```

 Obviously, you can handle this process as best it fits your workflow.
-For example, let's consider we have a "`utils`" directory next to our datasets
+For example, I have a "`utils`" directory with scripts I use on a daily basis
-providing some utility scripts for managing our data.
-Let's consider also that our site's metadata is kept in our (host) data storage
-and pushed to every time we instantiate a _dachs-server_ container:
+for administrative tasks, among them the DaCHS data/services management.
+I usually bring my "`utils`" tools with me inside a container:
 ```
 # Docker-run the 'postgres' container previously, and then...
 (host)$ docker run -dt --name dachs -p 80:80                         \
                    -v /dachs/sets/arihip:/var/gavo/inputs/arihip     \
                    -v /dachs/sets/datasetx:/var/gavo/inputs/datasetx \
                    -v /dachs/utils:/usr/host/utils                   \
-                   -v /dachs/etc/gavo.rc:/etc/gavo.rc                \
+                   -v /dachs/etc/gavo.rc:/etc/gavo.rc:ro             \
                    chbrandt/dachs:server
 ```
+Notice that in this example I also mounted the site's metadata (`/etc/gavo.rc`),
+with an extra parameter: "`:ro`" -- in _read-only_ mode.
+By default, volumes are mounted in _read-write_ mode, which means that files/directories
+can be modified (either from inside the container or from by the host).
+The "read-only" flag will block edition from inside the container.

 ## Volume Containers